contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

             Continuous mode (left) and Marker measurement (right).

+        - If your experiment is lengthy i.e. 2 hours long, we recommend that you perform a marker measurement in between, i.e., after 1 hour is elapsed
    - On “Monitor and Acquisition” window:
      - Continuous Mode > Start - see above picture
        - Sampling rate: 1000 (default)